-NRS 200.481 makes battery with a deadly weapon a category B felony in Nevada carrying a prison term of two to 15 years if the victim sustained substantial bodily harm.
+NRS § 200.481 sets forth the Nevada crime of battery with a deadly weapon.
+This is a category B felony carrying a prison term of two to 15 years if the victim sustained substantial bodily harm.
 If there were no major injuries, the maximum sentence is 10 years.
 The court can also impose a fine of up to $10,000.

 Many defenses could get “battery with a deadly weapon” charges dismissed or reduced to misdemeanor battery, such as:

 - you acted in lawful self-defense;

 In this article, our Las Vegas criminal defense attorneys discuss: